State-of-the-Edge/glossary/CONTRIBUTING.md

 # Contributing

-The Open Glossary project uses a community-driven process governed by The Linux Foundation to develop and improve upon this shared lexicon, offering a vendor-neutral platform with which to create a shared vocabulary around edge computing and the next generation Internet.
+Everybody is invited to suggest changes, additions and improvements to the Open Glossary of Edge Computing.
+We employ a community-driven process governed by The Linux Foundation to develop and improve upon this shared lexicon.
+This glossary provides a vendor-neutral platform on which to organize a shared vocabulary around edge computing and the next generation Internet.
 Contributions are welcome from all participants who abide by the project's purpose and charter.

-## Contributors

-Anybody may make a contribution by submitting a GitHub issue or creating a pull request.
+Anyone who wishes to make a contribution, may submit a GitHub issue or create a pull request.

-## Committers
+## Project Committers

-Committers are Contributors who have earned the ability to modify (“commit”) glossary entries, source code, documentation or other technical or written artifacts in the project’s repository.

-The project's committers are, in alphabetical order:
+All issues and pull requests are evaluted by the Project Committers.
+The initial committers are, in alphabetical order:

 * Alex Marcham, NetworkArchitecture2020 (alex@NetworkArchitecture2020.com)
 * Matt Trifiro, Vapor IO (mtrifiro@vapor.io)
 * Edward Vielmetti, Packet (ed@packet.net)

+From time to time, the project will consider changing or expanding its committers.

 ## Technical Steering Committee

-The Technical Steering Committee (the “TSC”) will be responsible for all technical oversight of the open source Project.The TSC voting members are initially the Project’s Committers.
+The project is overseen by a Technical Steering Committee (TSC), which is be responsible for all technical oversight of the open source Project.
+At the outset, the Project’s Committers make up the initial TSC.

 ## Guidelines